 Depending on what was stolen, whether other crimes were committed, whether the alleged thief had a criminal history, and whether the evidence of the theft is strong or weak, prosecutors might take a variety of angles against you.
 In a worst case scenario, you could wind up serving several years behind bars, paying enormous amounts of money in restitution and penalties and fees, and suffering permanent damage not only to your professional reputation but also to your relationships and psyche.

 Even if you are only convicted of a minor crime – shoplifting some T-shirts or some food, for instance – the conviction can stain your record and set you up for extreme legal trouble if/when you ever get arrested and convicted again.
 If you are convicted for two Los Angeles petty theft counts within, say, seven years of each other, the second offense can actually be treated as a felony.
 Here’s what that means: if you shoplift twice, you can become a convicted felon and face over a year behind bars.

-To build an appropriate, smart, and strategic legal response, connect with a Los Angeles petty theft attorney at the Kraut Law Group.
+To build an appropriate, smart, and strategic legal response, connect with a Los Angeles petty theft attorney at the Kraut Criminal & DUI Lawyers.
 Mr. Kraut is a highly regarded, well-respected, and well-connected lawyer who has worked as both a prosecutor and a criminal defense lawyer.
 He can help with any Southern California white collar criminal defense.